influxdata/telegraf/plugins/outputs/influxdb/README.md

   ## The target database for metrics; will be created as needed.
   # database = "telegraf"

+  ## If true, no CREATE DATABASE queries will be sent.
+Set to true when using
+  ## Telegraf with a user without permissions to create databases or when the
+  ## database already exists.
+  # skip_database_creation = false

   ## Name of existing retention policy to write to.
 Empty string writes to
   ## the default retention policy.
   # retention_policy = ""